 Therefore the cost to benefit ratio must be looked at here: is the extra security over and above what is required worth the additional cost?
 However, heavier Hybrids sit on the floor better and the extra weight helps create friction on the underlay, and prevent movement in the flooring raft.

-We would be glad to help you weigh the pros and cons of the different types of hybrid flooring and help you determine the ideal product for your home.
+We would be glad to help you weigh hybrid flooring pros and cons and help you determine the ideal product for your home.

 Note: For any rafted (Hybrid, Laminate or Timber) Flooring, regardless of thickness, it is always important to have a level subfloor to prevent damage to the joins.

 Thinking of Buying Hybrid Floors?

 Download our Ultimate Guide to Hybrid Flooring and learn everything you need to know to choose the right hybrid planks for your space.